Stevens-Mark/StevensMark_P13_02122021/README.md

 - As a starting point, the static HTML and CSS for the homepage, login page and profile page are provided
 - Use Redux to manage the state of the whole application
 - The back-end engineers have already created all the APIs needed.
 All the Swagger documentation is inside the repo
-- What the application should do - see details for each in `Issues` below:
+- What the application should do - see details for each in the `Issues` link below or the `Issues` folder in the repo:
 -	The user can visit the home page
 -	The user can log in to the system
 -	The user can log out of the system